ranjodh-kaur/Programming-for-Problem-Solving/Files/Branching_and_looping.md

 }
 ```
 ### do-while
-  - TA do-while Loop in C is similar to a while loop, except that a do-while loop is execute at least one time.
+  - A do-while Loop in C is similar to a while loop, except that a do-while loop is execute at least one time.
   - A do while loop is a control flow statement that executes a block of code at least once, and then repeatedly executes the block, or not, depending on a given condition at the end of the block (in while).
   - The syntax of the do-while loop statement is as follows: